Harshit6201/Dr.-Serena-Blake_PsyD/README.md

-# Dr. Serena Blake, PsyD – Therapist Portfolio Website
+# Dr. Serena Blake, PsyD – Therapist Website

 A modern, responsive portfolio website for a licensed clinical psychologist built using **Next.js 14**, **Tailwind CSS**, and **TypeScript**.